Course or degree issues

-We can provide assistance with any academic problems that should arise during your time as an undergraduate.
+We can provide assistance with a range of academic problems that should arise during your time as an undergraduate.

 Students cannot normally change course registration after teaching week 2 of the start of the semester in which the course is taught.
 Please speak to the Student Support Team or your Personal Tutor as soon as possible.